 - Day two: Students take any remaining sections that I deem appropriate for a pre-assessment.
 This can include structural analysis, word parts, and grammar.
 Note: this is all specific to our particular reading program, but you’ll have something similar I bet.

 - I correct these tests.
 Students never see their test again, nor which they got right/wrong.
 (Many will be taking this same test as a post-assessment in about a month).
 Students only know if they passed or didn’t pass.
 If they passed, they are “compacted” out of that lesson.

-- When we get to each lesson, students who have passed the pre-assessment get an up-leveled assignment while the rest of the class receives more typical direct instruction.
+- When we get to each lesson, students who have passed the pre-assessment get an up-leveled assignment while the rest of the class receives the typical lesson.

 - During the post-assessment, any student who compacted out of a section does not have to retest that section, they get a top-score in the grade book.
 Do Not Make Kids Re-Take A Test Just Because They Missed One!

 - You will avoid teaching students material they already know.